farshadth/AbrArvan-Challenge/README.md

 php artisan redis:subscribe
 ```

-And finally run the following command to listen to the queue:
+And finally, run the following command to listen to the queue:

 ```php
 php artisan queue:work
 ```

-You can access the databse by the following address: (username and password are exist in .env)
+You can access the database by the following address:

 ```php
 http://localhost:9090